bigeyesung/teris/README.md

 # 4-4.run test
 ### $ python tests/sample_test.py

-##don consider empty file input, as this is not valid

 # 5.Components
 ### 5-1.Tetris class: Mainly to working with game related tasks.
 Some key functions listed below.